fedbiomed/fedbiomed/CONTRIBUTING.md

 Welcome to the **Fed-BioMed Community** !
 Here is a brief summary of how it is structured:

-- Fed-BioMed Users: people using Fed-BioMed for research and/or deployment in federated learning applications, and reporting issues.
+- **Fed-BioMed Users**: people using Fed-BioMed for research and/or deployment in federated learning applications, and reporting issues.
-- Fed-BioMed Contributors: developers proposing their changes to the Fed-BioMed code and documentation via pull requests.
+- **Fed-BioMed Contributors**: developers proposing their changes to the Fed-BioMed code and documentation via pull requests.
+- **Fed-BioMed Reviewers**: developers reviewing the pull requests.
+    * Reviewers can be Contributors, Team Developers or Core Developers.
-- Fed-BioMed Team Developers: developers recurrently proposing changes to the Fed-BioMed code and documentation via pull requests, and working in coordinated manner with other Team Developers
+- **Fed-BioMed Team Developers**: developers recurrently proposing changes to the Fed-BioMed code and documentation via pull requests, and working in coordinated manner with other Team Developers
     * Currently, Team Developers are chosen by the existing Team Developers among the volunteer Contributors.
-- Fed-BioMed Reviewers: developers reviewing the pull requests.
-    * Reviewers can be Core Developers, Team Developers or Contributors.
-- Fed-BioMed Core Developers: developers coordinating the coding of components and documentation of Fed-BioMed, design of extensions and modifications the API.
+- **Fed-BioMed Core Developers**: developers coordinating the coding of components and documentation of Fed-BioMed, design of extensions and modifications the API.
     * Currently, Core Developers also give final approval and merge the pull requests
     * and new Core Developers are chosen by the existing Core Developers among the Team Developers.